-Our Security team supports the unwritten fourth tenet of Slack’s mission: make people’s working lives more secure.
+Our security team supports the unwritten fourth tenet of Slack’s mission: make people’s working lives more secure.
 We’re serious about protecting our infrastructure, operations, and most importantly, our customers’ data.
-We take a systemic approach to security and strive to ensure that we provide low friction high-impact security across everything we do.
-We’re looking for a senior developer to help lead our Security Engineering team.
-Significant in-field experience is not a hard requirement but an interest in security and a deep desire to learn is paramount.
+We take a systemic approach to security and strive to ensure that we provide low friction, high-impact security across everything we do.
+We’re looking for a developer to help contribute to our Security Engineering team.
+Significant in-field experience is absolutely not a requirement but an interest in security, curiosity and a deep desire to learn is paramount.

 Slack has a positive, diverse, and supportive culture—we look for people who are curious, inventive, and work to be a little better every single day.
 In our work together we aim to be smart, humble, hardworking and, above all, collaborative.
 If this sounds like a good fit for you, why not say hello?

 - Develop novel software that helps Slack be more secure

 - Creatively scale and operate the infrastructure and tools that handle millions of events per second, as well as participate in an on-call rotation to support these tools

 - Identify and develop new features and a roadmap to augment existing tools to protect Slack’s production infrastructure and to help make our business lives simpler, more pleasant, more productive (and more secure)

 - Curiosity and creativity.
 We’re looking for individuals to join the team who very much want to know why something happened in addition to just that it happened.
 We have a lot of ideas, but are hopeful that your perspective will push us all forward together to deeper understanding.

 - Proficiency both in a practical systems programming language and the shell of your choice.
 We write Go and Shell, but are interested to see where you shine.